CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 - An account that can access the data
 - The source or destination location of that data
 - Environment to SaaS access rights for the transfer
+- What region should host the VM used to facilate the migration

 For O365 this is defined by the following requirements:

+- What Region for the Vitrual Machine
 - Authenticaton Method
 - Account Used
 - O365 Tenant ID
 - Test Acount
 - O365 to SaaS Access
 - The Country of the Destination

+### What Region for the Virtual Machine

+Upon receipt of the license for CloudM Migrate you'll have a link to access the application.
+When selecting the link a prompt will come up asking to choose which region of the world the migration will be performed for the purpose of define where the VM will be created.

 ### Authentication Method